lightblueseas/linuxstuff/src/main/resources/README.md

 ```shell
 :~$  unzipAndDencrypt docs.enc
 ```
+You will be prompted to enter the password for the decryption of the zip-file.

-This will unzip the zip-file 'docs.enc' in the current folder.
+If the password is correct the zip-file 'docs.enc' will be unzip in the current folder.